optofab/optofab.github.io/project-requirements.md

   - "Website"
 ---

 > Our project comprises two inseparable parts: **database** and **website**.
+> Importance priority: :red_circle: : prioritised :warning: : not prioritised

+{% include toc %}

+## Database Requirements

-For the database branch, it is essential to implement the following functions:
+> For the database branch, it is essential to implement the following functions:
 >
 > - Integrate the data related to the ordering procedures into the database for management and analysis
-> - Store client order specifications, links to metrology, and operational information
+> - Store and display client order specifications, links to metrology, and operational information
 > - Store links of supporting documents for future modifications
-> - importance priority: :red_circle: : prioritised :warning: : not prioritised

-{% include toc %}

-## Database Requirements
+> - Search and sort the orders and parts by certain attributes
+> - Export a list of statuses for each order.

 ### Basic Requirements